Helping you free your child of an eating disorder

 The first tasks on the journey to recovery, and how parents support their child step by step

 Helping a child with an eating disorder ought to be pretty intuitive.
 You just want your child to eat, right?
-You want them to stop bingeing or purging or over-exercising, and to regain lost weight.
-These are indeed the first tasks of treatment, and what the next few chapters are about.
+You want them to stop bingeing, purging or over-exercising, and to regain lost weight.
+These are indeed the first tasks of treatment – and the focus of the next few chapters.

-Every day you have decisions to make: what to allow, what to prevent, what to try next.
-I’m going to tell you what worked for us and for other parents, and what experienced therapists recommend.
+Every day you face decisions: what to allow, what to prevent, what to try next.
+I’m going to tell you what worked for us, what helped other parents, and what experienced therapists recommend.

 Book Anorexia and other eating disorders - help your child eat well and be well